jospas/WorkSpacesCostOptimisation/README.md

 	node WorkSpaceUsage.js config/example.json

-The script will produce a CSV file containing the raw data, a JDON file containing data about current WorkSpace instances.
+The script will produce a CSV file containing the raw data, a JSON file containing data about current WorkSpace instances.

 It also produces some summary estimates of potential savings for example:

 	[INFO] Total potential monthly savings: $4557.69
 	[INFO] Total potential yearly savings: $54692.28

-If billing conversion is diabled iby configuration you will see:
+If billing conversion is disabled by configuration you will see:

 	[INFO] Not converting billing modes as disabled by configuration